Finding Bugs in Short Proofs: The Metamathematics of Resolution Lower Bounds: Refuters for the Pigeonhole Principle

 Imagine that we maintain a complete bipartite graph with $n+1$ nodes on the left and $n$ nodes on the right.
 We will iteratively delete some edges from this graph based on the requirement of $\ell$-critical assignments.
 We will show that the existence of $\ell$-critical assignment can be reduced to the existence of a perfect matching of the final graph.

-For an $\ell$-critical assignment, $EP_{\ell}$ needs to be $0$, and all other functions need to be $1$, so we have that $x_{\ell,j}$ needs to be $0$ for all $j$ (which means pigeon $\ell$ cannot go into any hole).
-Note that if pigeon $\ell$ were matched with some hole, some other pigeons would have no place.
+For an $\ell$-critical assignment, $EP_{\ell}$ needs to be $0$, and all other functions need to be $1$, then we have that $x_{\ell,j}$ needs to be $0$ for all $j$ (which means pigeon $\ell$ cannot go into any hole).
+This is because if pigeon $\ell$ were matched with some hole, some other pigeons would have no place.
 So we delete edges between $(\ell,j)$ for all $j$.

 For some $\alpha$ being an $\ell$-critical assignment, we have $C(\alpha)=0$.
 This means all literals that appeared in $C$ are fixed to be $0$ in the search of $\alpha$.
 If $C$ contains a literal $\overline{x}_{\ell,j}$ for some $j$, then we directly conclude that $\ell$-critical assignment does not exist (due to the argument above).